SushruthPatil/EDA-of-Customer-Segmentation-and-Subscription-Behaviour-in-a-Telecom-Marketing-Campaign/README.md

 Shared for portfolio purposes only.
 Please do not copy or submit any part of this work as your own.

 ## Author

 Sushruta Gangadhar Patil
 Master of Data Science and Innovation
-University of Technology Sydney

-Sushruta Gangadhar Patil
-Master of Data Science and Innovation